I want to preface this article by saying, sugar is not the problem. It’s your problem with it that’s the problem. But I will get to this later.

 Overall, I’ve just felt better and am enjoying my life more because of that.

 I was surprised at first.
 All of these benefits just from cutting back sugar?
 Why didn’t I do this sooner?

 Guys, listen to how your body feels.
-Our bodies weren’t designed to eat all this processed junk.
+Our bodies weren’t designed to eat all this processed junk in the name of sweet stuff.
 Sure, it tastes good, but is it worth it for the long term effects it can cause?